-The Goal of Equity
+The Importance of Equity in Business

-In addition to seeing how assets are available, the goal of equity reporting is to provide information about the history and investment prospects of other owners and equity holders.
+In addition to seeing how assets are available, the importance of equity reporting in business is to provide information about the history and investment prospects of other owners and equity holders.
 The presentation of shareholders’ equity has the purpose to provide information about the company’s juridical obligations to shareholders and other parties.
 The company must monitor the management of the building as one of the company’s fixed assets.
 The use of a facility management system is one of the right things that companies should choose because it can help manage and maintain your company’s building facilities.

-To fulfill its purpose, the information you need to present about the equity stakeholder must minimum this:
+To fulfill its purpose, the information you need to present about the equity stakeholder must minimum of this:

 - Source equity shareholders with every record